 MIT is one of the best places in the world to be a student!

 We are a research university that places a great deal of emphasis on undergraduate education.
-There are 24 MacArthur Fellows, 11 Nobel Laureates, and 2 Pulitzer Prize winners, among many other luminaries, currently on our faculty and all of them teach undergraduate classes.
+There are 11 Nobel Laureates, 23 MacArthur Fellows, and 1 Pulitzer Prize winner, among many other luminaries, currently on our faculty and all of them teach undergraduate classes.

 MIT also has a strong culture of student collaboration.
 Students are encouraged and expected to work with each other on homework, or psets, in MIT-speak.
 For any given pset, you likely won’t be able to do everything on your own, so you’ll find (or make) a few friends in the class and go work together to get it done.